LiveFlightApp/Connect-OSX/README.md

 Modifying Source
 ------------
 LiveFlight Connect is built in Objective-C/Swift.
-Simply clone the repo, run and build in Xcode!
+Objective-C is used for referencing lower-level APIs (IOHIDLib, NSStream for TCP connection, etc.) and Swift is used for manipulating the UI and handling joystick/keyboard events.

+Clone the repo to start with.
+Connect-OSX uses submodules for third party libs.
+Run:

+    git submodule init
+    git submodule update

+Open the project in Xcode and build it - you should be good to go!

 Compatible Devices
 ------------